Towards a Perceptual Evaluation Framework for Lighting Estimation: Abstract

 \section{Abstract}

 Progress in lighting estimation is tracked by computing existing image quality assessment (IQA) metrics on images from standard datasets.
 While this may appear to be a reasonable approach, we demonstrate that doing so does not correlate to human preference when the estimated lighting is used to relight a virtual scene into a real photograph.
 To study this, we design a controlled psychophysical experiment where human observers must choose their preference amongst rendered scenes lit using a set of lighting estimation algorithms selected from the recent literature, and use it to analyse how these algorithms perform according to human perception.
 Then, we demonstrate that none of the most popular IQA metrics from the literature, taken individually, correctly represent human perception.
 Finally, we show that by learning a combination of existing IQA metrics, we can more accurately represent human preference.
 This provides a new perceptual framework to help evaluate future lighting estimation algorithms.
-Dataset and code available at \url{https://lvsn.github.io/PerceptionMetric/}.
+To encourage future research, all (anonymised) perceptual data and code are available at { \url{https://lvsn.github.io/PerceptionMetric/}}.